mozilla/protocol/components/details-component/readme.md

-The Details component converts a section of content into a collapsable accordion, turning each heading into a control to expand or collapse all the content that comes after it.
+The Details component converts a section of content into a collapsible accordion, turning each heading into a control to expand or collapse all the content that comes after it.
 This simulates the functionality of the [native `<details>` element](details), but can apply to any element.